paratestphp/paratest/README.md

  --stop-on-failure     Don't start any more processes after a failure.
  --log-junit           Log test execution in JUnit XML format to file.
  --colors              Displays a colored bar as a test result.
  --testsuite           Filter which testsuite to run.
+Run multiple suits by separating them with ",".
+Example:  --testsuite suite1,suite2
  --path                An alias for the path argument.
  --parallel-suite      Run testsuites in parallel as opposed to running test classes / test functions in parallel.
 ```